Mixing, Routing, Processing, Recording

 Studios and Musicians

-Build headphone mixes, route DAWs and media players, insert room correction or headphone EQ, and save complete setups as snapshots.
+Build headphone mixes, route DAWs and media players, insert room correction or headphone EQ, play instrument plugins live from a keyboard or controller, and save complete setups as snapshots.

 Livestreams and Content Creation